evmcnb/quartz/content/Full/pRRAPID.md

 | **Blood pressure Systolic mmHg**     | 80-90      | 85-95         | 85-100      | 90-100         | 100-140        |
 | **Temperature (define if oral etc)** | 35-37oC    |               |             |                | 36-37.5 oC     |
 | **Saturations**                      | 94-98%     |               |             |                |                |

+> [!warning] Threshold for admission of <3 month old
+> Any infant <3 months with a fever automatically requires admission for assessment:
+> - Full blood count
+> - Blood culture
+> - C-reactive protein
+> - Urine testing for urinary tract infection
+> - Chest radiograph only if respiratory signs are present
+> - Stool culture, if diarrhoea is present

 ## Initial steps